-- 1. Holders of a foreign diploma may not sit tests for which credits are awarded in the propaedeutic year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language (Section 7.28 of the WHW.)
-Command of the Dutch language must be at level Nt2, programme II.
-The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster) (CNaVT- PTHO and PAT) can be viewed as equivalents. - 2.
-The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he or she has an adequate command of the Dutch language (Section 7.28 of the WHW.) - 3.
-Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age.
+- Holders of a foreign diploma may not sit tests for which credits are awarded in the foundation year of a Dutch-taught study programme before having demonstrated to the Examination Board to have an adequate command of the Dutch language (Section7.28 of the WHW).
+Command of the Dutch language must be at Nt2, programme II, level - The certificates for Dutch as a foreign language, Higher Education Language Proficiency Subject Cluster and Academic Language Proficiency Subject Cluster (CNaVT- PTHO and PAT) can be viewed as equivalents, as can the certificates for Dutch as a foreign language, Educational start-skilled and Educational Professional (STRT and EDUP). - 2.
+The institute director may also decide that a student with a foreign diploma may be admitted after the student has demonstrated that he has an adequate command of the Dutch language.
+(Section 7.28 of the WHW.) - Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 21 years of age.
 The intake coordinator coordinates additional admission tests. - 4.
-Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit (Section 7.32 of the WHW.) - 5.
+Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
+(Section7.32 of the WHW.) - 5.
 Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
 The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
 Such a notification may be withheld once during the course of each study programme. - 6.
-According to the Code of Conduct regarding International Students, international students seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores:
+According to the Code of Conduct regarding International Students, international students1 seeking admittance to an English-taught study programme must be able to prove that their command of the English language is at least equal to the following scores: